Table of Contents

 The conversion of cotton into usable fabric involves several processes, each of which may use its own toxic chemicals.
 Cotton may be scoured, softened, dyed, coated or brightened with various chemicals including petroleum, ammonia, lead, mercury and formaldehyde.

 Cotton treatment can also require a lot of energy, for example, traditional dyeing processes demand exposure to high temperatures.
 Even more water is needed, with an estimated 1.3 trillion gallons being used in fabric dyeing each year.

 The chemicals used within the production cycle leave their trace on our environment and its inhabitants, contaminating water supplies and food chains while polluting the air.

 The sustainability issues of cotton go beyond environmental problems.
-An increasingly competitive market demands consistent, high yields ~ placing pressure on farmers to invest in expensive chemical inputs or GMO seeds, often without sufficient training and certainly without promise of fair weather conditions.
+An increasingly competitive market demands consistent, high yields – placing pressure on farmers to invest in expensive chemical inputs or GMO seeds, often without sufficient training and certainly without the promise of fair weather conditions.

 This has led to significant numbers of smallholder farmers being trapped in situations of debt and poverty.
 Farmer suicides are a widely recognised phenomenon, while survivors are often bought off and forced to work on larger farms for low, exploitative wages.

 The intensity of cotton farming has resulted in further exploitation of children as an additional source of labour, with a 2016 report finding this common practice in the cotton production of 18 different countries.

 Of course, not all cotton is created equal.